astroumd/lmtoy/docs/source/glossary.rst

     WARES
       (Wideband Arrayed ROACH Enabled Spectrometer).
 The spectrometer used for Sequoia.
-To be resolved: is there one, or four?
 Also used for the name of the computer that receives data from the 4 (future 8) roach boards.